oracle/cloudtestdrive/DataScience/lab100/lab.md

 Pick another algorithm to train on this data, and compare its performance with the LinearRegression algorithm.

 # Conclusion

-  One added column in an application might not look like much, but the value to the business can be significant.
-  In this case an employee receives very valuable advise on which customer to try to upsell a product to and he/she can use that to be more effective.

   - You have made your first steps with Data Exploration, Data Preparation, Model training and Evaluation.
   - You have learned the basics of Python and Scikit Learn.
   - You have learned how to provision and work with the Oracle Data Science cloud service.